Juniper/contrail-server-manager/README.md

 ### Overview

+Contrail Server Manager repo contains code that facilitates management of servers in a contrail cluster.
+It provides functions to install base OS on servers (reimaging), and configuring the servers by installing necessary packages, configuring and starting different services needed to provide a contrail role functionality on these servers (provisioning).
+Contrail server manager uses other widely deployed tools such as cobbler and puppet to accomplish the task of reimaging and provisioning.

-Server Manager repo contains cobbler based software to provision servers with Juniper Openstack distribution.
-This includes Openstack and Contrail installation and provisioning and lifecycle management of each node.
+Summary, server manager includes Openstack and Contrail installation and provisioning and lifecycle management of each node in a contrail cluster.
 More details on this feature is described here. http://juni.pr/1nHLtCB.